 - birth mother abandoned him in the hospital running from the law

-- was in his 4th foster home and stressed from being passed around
+- we would be his 4th foster home and he was stressed from being passed around

 - absolutely did not sleep

 - completely drugged up by Big Pharma